Section 1. The name of this Credit Union is Greenwood Credit Union.

 Section 7.
 Shares may be issued in a revocable or irrevocable trust, subject to the following:

-(a) When shares are issued in a revocable trust, the settlor must be an individual member of this credit union,
+(A) When shares are issued in a revocable trust, the settlor must be an individual member of this Credit Union; or

 Section 1.
-Loans may only be made to members, and shall be made for provident or productive personal or business purposes in accordance with applicable law and regulations and the policies adopted from time to time by the Board of Directors.
+Loans may only be made to members, and shall be made for prudent and productive personal or business purposes in accordance with applicable law and regulations and the policies adopted from time to time by the Board of Directors.

 Section 2.
-If a member fails to make payments on installments on loans for a period of three (3) consecutive months, the Board of Directors shall have the authority to take such steps toward terminating the member's membership as may in its judgment be advisable.
+If a member fails to make payments on loans for a period of three (3) consecutive months, the Board of Directors shall have the authority to take such steps toward terminating the member's membership as may, in its judgment, be advisable.

 Section 3.
-Any member whose loan is delinquent may be required to pay a late charge as determined by the Board of Directors and as provided for in the loan agreements.
+Any member whose loan is delinquent may be required to pay a late charge as determined by the Board of Directors and as provided for in the loan agreements and applicable law.

-Section 1. (a) The Board of Directors shall consist of nine members elected at the annual meeting.
-Those members serving their term on the effective date of these bylaws shall complete the term for which they were elected or appointed.
-To have staggered terms, they shall be elected for a term of three (3) years, except that all vacancies occurring during a term shall be filled for the unexpired term in the manner provided by these bylaws.
+(A) The Board of Directors shall consist of nine (9) members elected at the annual meeting.
+Those members serving their term on the effective date of these Bylaws shall complete the term for which they were elected or appointed.
+To have staggered terms, they shall be elected for a term of three (3) years, except that all vacancies occurring during a term shall be filled for the unexpired term in the manner provided by these Bylaws.
 The members of the Board of Directors shall be elected in classes so that, as far as practicable, the term of office of approximately one third (1/3) of the whole number shall expire each year.